Presenting the Cleveland Clinic 4th Annual Primary Care Evidence-Based Medicine Update

 This activity is designed for family physicians, general internists, nurses, nurse practitioners, physician assistants, and other health care professionals who have an interest in primary care.

-- Summarize the most recently published data from research and clinical trial articles that have clinical implications for family medicine.
+- Summarize the most recently published data from research and clinical trials that have clinical implications for primary care medicine

-- Discuss the evidence on new, revised, and standard treatment approaches for the various disease states applicable to family medicine.
+- Discuss the evidence on new, revised, and standard treatment approaches for a variety of topics as they relate to primary care practitioners

-- Describe updates in clinical decision tools for screening and differential diagnosis of the various diseases seen by family medicine practitioners.
+- Describe updates in clinical decision tools for screening and differential diagnosis of diseases